Construction Management (part-time) BSc (Hons)

 The part-time study route is taught one day a week, and, where possible, part-time students are taught alongside full-time students on the BSc (Hons) Construction Management course.
 Your typical day will run from 9 am through to about 7.30 pm, and normally three different subject areas are taught on each day.
 In Year Four, the formal contact hours are reduced to allow time to focus on the individual project.

 The course is organised into structured modules and is delivered through lectures, tutorials, workshops, seminar groups, site visits, laboratory sessions, and individual and group projects.
 As this course is taught on a part-time day release basis, no formal placement is provided by the University.

-- The delivery of the course is enhanced by the incorporation of guest lectures delivered by external practitioner experts, extensive use of case studies and projects (some set by real companies).
+The delivery of the course is enhanced by the incorporation of guest lectures delivered by external practitioner experts, extensive use of case studies and projects (some set by industry partners).

 Field trips and study visits are an important part of your learning.
 Trips may include site visits to live projects and residential study trips.
 Where a trip is mandatory it will be aligned to your modules and inform project work, and substantive costs – including travel and accommodation – will be paid for by the school.
 Optional trips may also be organised which can provide additional opportunities to enhance your knowledge and experience.